JerryLinLinLin/JerryLinLinLin.github.io/_posts/2025-11-16-binary-ninja-with-chatgpt-win-client.md

 - **Basic familiarity with:**
   - Python virtual environments
   - MCP concepts (tool servers over stdio/HTTP)
-  - Ngrok or similar HTTP tunneling tools
+  - ngrok or a similar HTTP tunneling tool

+> If you already have a preferred virtual-environment tool (e.g., `venv`, Poetry, Conda), you can use that instead of `uv`—just adapt the commands in this guide.
+{: .prompt-tip }

 ---